JBrinco/Chromapy/README.md

 <img src="Examples_Templates/Images/RSM_Example.png" class="center" width="400" alt="A really impressive although empty response surface">

 This submodule will assist in the use of experimental designs from beginning to end.
 It can:
-- Generate several experimental design matrixes: full factorial, Plackett-Burman and Box-Behnken (used for response surface modelling);
+- Generate several experimental design matrices: full factorial, Plackett-Burman and Box-Behnken (used for response surface modelling);
 - Calculate main effect for the screening designs (two level full factorial and Plackett-Burman);
-- Perform response surface moddeling for a Box-Behnken design;
+- Perform response surface modeling for a Box-Behnken design;

 This is by far the most complex submodule, but using it is easy enough.
 However, one must know the basic theory of experimental design in order to avoid mistakes (something I'm very prone to).
 In the future I might implement the calculation of statistical significance for main effects in screening designs.